Downtown Aquarium (Houston): Other attractions

 Other facilities on the aquarium property include two restaurants, a bar, and banquet facilities in the main building; and the Diving Bell Ferris Wheel and an aquatic-themed carousel outside.
 One of the restaurants includes a 110000 gal centerpiece aquarium which is the largest cylindrical tank in the United States.

 There are two additional rides; Lighthouse Dive, which is a drop tower, and the Frog Hopper ride for younger children.
 The facility also features carnival-styled games.

-Incidents and accidents

 On July 12, 2009, two miniature trains collided in the loading area.
-According to officials one train hit the back of the other, forcing two cars off the track.
+According to officials, one train hit the back of the other, forcing two cars off the track.
 31 people were injured and 27 were taken to the hospital.
 Nobody was seriously injured, and there was minimal damage to the trains.

-On July 9, 2021, 28 year old Gabrial Vargas was killed when he and his wife were shot while having dinner.
-The gunman, 39-year-old felon Danny Cazares then killed himself.

-On September 2, 2022, A part of the roof of the outdoor facade next to the aquarium ticket booth collapsed down.
-A woman was reportly taken to the hospital afterwards.